-Sealy’s commitment to giving consumers superior sleep permeates everything they do.
-From best-in-class new product design to world-class manufacturing rigor, with over 50 years of experience, every staff member is dedicated to creating the best sleeping experience for every Australian, casting a keen eye over what makes the grade – and what doesn’t.
+Sealy’s commitment to superior sleep permeates everything we do.
+From best-in-class product design to world-class manufacturing rigor, with over 50 years of experience, every staff member is dedicated to creating the best sleeping experience for every Australian.
+They cast a keen eye over what makes the grade and what doesn’t.

 Success as a starting point